louviq/louviq.org/README.md

 Through Embassy Network and Feÿtopia, I support the growth of an intervowen network of place-based communities experimenting with new forms of governance and solidarity.

+#

 **Ecosystem steward**

 [Foresight Institute](https://foresight.org/) – nonprofit accelerating a large group of scientists & technologists where legacy institutions usually fail to do so, and building the path to concrete long-term desirable futures (“[existential hope](https://www.existentialhope.com/)”).

-Since 2017 I’ve been helping there in multiple capacities, from when it was mostly two of us and me taking on a lot of operational roles to now, where I focus on the curation of specific programs and the growth and interconnectedness of the ecosystem.
+Since 2017 I’ve been supporting there in multiple capacities, from when it was mostly two of us to now where I focus on the curation of specific programs and the growth and interconnectedness of the ecosystem.

 [Feÿtopia](https://feytopia.com/) – extitutional community of thinkers and builders hosted at Chateau du Feÿ

 [Embassy Network](https://embassynetwork.com/) – communities experimenting with governance and solidarity

 [Kastl.cloud](https://www.kastl.cloud/) – guild of impact driven experts using creativity & technology to reshape the world

+##Portfolio

 **Selected Interviewees / guests**